tillg/filmz/readme.md

 * Add MY RATING next to the OMDB Rating
 * Share a movie with a friend.
 * Replace the logo with `Image(systemName: "film.stack")` and maybe `breath`  animation.
+* * Modify `IMDBService.featchMovieDetails` to return a `Film` object.
+* Modify `IMDBService.featchMovieDetails` to first check in an iCloud Film cache

 Technical playgrounds & toys on my list: